jwstegemann/fritz2-docs/Routing.md

     }
 }
 ```
-Then you can create your handlers inside your router to manage your internal state better.
-This behavior is anlog to our `Store`s.
+This lets you create custom handlers inside your router to improve internal state managing, analogous to our `Store`s.

 If you want to change your current route (e.g. when an event fires),